wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error        January 2020

+6. Security Considerations

+   Though DNSSEC continues to be deployed, unfortunately a significant number of clients (~11% according to [GeoffValidation]) that receive a SERVFAIL from a validating resolver because of a DNSSEC validation issue will simply ask the next (potentially non-validating) resolver in their list, and thus don't get the protections which DNSSEC should provide.

-   This information is unauthenticated information, and an attacker (e.g a MITM or malicious recursive server) could insert an extended error response into already untrusted data -- ideally clients and resolvers would not trust any unauthenticated information, but until we live in an era where all DNS answers are authenticated via DNSSEC or other mechanisms [RFC2845] [RFC8094], there are some tradeoffs.
-As an example, an attacker who is able to insert the DNSSEC Bogus Extended Error into a packet could instead simply reply with a fictitious address (A or AAAA) record.
-Note that DNS Response Codes also contain no authentication and can be just as easily manipulated.
+   EDE information is unauthenticated information, unless secured by a form of secured DNS transaction such as [RFC2845], [RFC2931] or [RFC8094].
+An attacker (e.g a MITM or malicious recursive server) could insert an extended error response into untrusted data -- although ideally clients and resolvers would not trust any unauthenticated information.
+Until all DNS answers are authenticated via DNSSEC or the other mechanisms mentioned above, there are some tradeoffs.
+As an example, an attacker who is able to insert the DNSSEC Bogus Extended Error into a DNS message could instead simply reply with a fictitious address (A or AAAA) record.
+Note that DNS Response Codes (RCODEs) also contain no authentication and can be just as easily manipulated.

 7. Acknowledgements